Collagen and wound healing after surgery

 Zinc is, as we mentioned earlier, also a mineral that is important for the wound healing process.
 Nuts and seeds are rich in zinc, especially pumpkin seeds and sesame seeds.
 These can advantageously be soaked to increase the absorption of zinc.
 Other examples of foods that contain zinc are oysters, legumes, meat and whole grains.

 As we have previously also gone through, it is important to eat enough, especially of protein, because wound healing after an operation requires energy.
 To get the amino acids that are important for collagen production and the wound healing process, you should eat protein-rich foods, such as meat, chicken, eggs, fish, legumes, nuts and seeds.
-To optimize your intake of all amino acids with a plant-based diet, it is good to get both legumes and cereal products (preferably with whole grains), for example beans and whole grain rice.
+To optimize your intake of all amino acids on a plant-based diet, it is good to get both legumes and grain products (preferably with whole grains), for example beans and whole grain rice.
 This is because cereals contain higher levels of the amino acids methionine and cysteine compared to legumes, but less lysine.
 On the contrary, legumes contain more lysine, but a lower proportion of methionine and cysteine.
 However, quinoa, hemp seeds and soy protein are examples of plant-based foods with a complete amino acid profile.